apache/datafusion-comet/docs/source/contributor-guide/plugin_overview.md

 transitions to convert between row-based and columnar data between Spark operators and Comet operators and the overhead of this could outweigh the benefits of running parts of the query stage natively in Comet.

+## Query Execution

 Once the plan has been transformed, it is serialized into Comet protocol buffer format by the `QueryPlanSerde` class and this serialized plan is passed into the native code by `CometExecIterator`.

 In the native code there is a `PhysicalPlanner` struct (in `planner.rs`) which converts the serialized plan into an Apache DataFusion physical plan.
 In some cases, Comet provides specialized physical operators and expressions to override the DataFusion versions to ensure compatibility with Apache Spark.

+`CometExecIterator` will invoke `Native.executePlan` to fetch the next batch from the native plan.
+This is repeated until no more batches are available (meaning that all data has been processed by the native plan).

+The leaf nodes in the physical plan are always `ScanExec` and these operators consume batches of Arrow data that were prepared before the plan is executed.
+When `CometExecIterator` invokes `Native.executePlan` it passes the memory addresses of these Arrow arrays to the native code.

+The following section on Parquet support provides a diagram showing the complete execution flow.

 ## Parquet Support